 Warehouse Distribution Program

-Except for USDA commodities, this program includes all food and grocery products from food drives, purchases, and donations from manufacturers and supermarkets.
-This is the heart of the Foodbank – where millions of pounds of food are sorted, boxed, and delivered to almost 400 Partner Agencies and Programs.
+This program includes all food and grocery products from food drives, purchases, and donations from manufacturers and supermarkets.
+This is the heart of the Foodbank – where millions of pounds of food are sorted, boxed, and delivered to over 400 Partner Agencies and Programs.

 The Foodbank is a Commonwealth of Virginia contractor for the distribution of USDA commodities to designated agencies.
-This source of food includes quality meats, fish, canned and packaged fruits and vegetables, rice, beans, pasta, and peanut butter.
+This source of food includes quality meats, canned and packaged fruits and vegetables, rice, beans, pasta and peanut butter.

 Food Rescue Program

-This is an initiative to collect prepared and perishable food from 149 area grocery stores, restaurants, caterers, and discount retailers to distribute immediately to the hungry.
-Annually, the Foodbank collects nearly 5.6 million pounds through this program.
+This is an initiative to collect prepared and perishable food from 150 area grocery stores, restaurants, caterers and discount retailers to distribute immediately to those who are hungry.
+Last year, over 6.5 million of our donated pounds were through this program.

 For more information, please contact Leonna Benson.